cran/phyloraster/README.md

 ### Citation

-- If you use this R package, please cite in your publications: <br>
+- Thank you for using phyloraster!
+Please remember to cite phyloraster in your publications: <br>

 Alves-Ferreira G., Heming N. M., Mota F. M. M. (2023). phyloraster: Evolutionary Diversity Metrics for Raster Data.
 R package version 2.0.

+Alves-Ferreira G, Mota FMM, Talora DC, Oliveira, C, Solé, MK, Heming NM (2023). phyloraster: an R package to calculate measures of endemism and evolutionary diversity for rasters.
+Ecography. doi: 10.1111/ecog.06902.

 - For more information: